-Surgical termination of pregnancy is performed up to 20 weeks at the Sydney Abortion Clinic, although between 12-15 weeks you will need to stay with us for 4-5 hrs, rather than the normal 2 hrs.
+Surgical termination of pregnancy is performed up to 16-17 weeks at the Sydney Abortion Clinic, although between 12-17 weeks you will need to stay with us for 4-5 hrs, rather than the normal 2 hrs.
 For pregnancies after 17 weeks, you will need to find another facility to assist you.
 We recommend that your GP refer you to the gynaecology department at your local public hospital as they have a duty of care to assist women seeking termination of pregnancy. .

 Surgical termination is a definitive procedure.
-It is a suction curette which is performed while you are under sedation, so you don’t feel pain or have a recollection of the procedure.
+It is performed using suction curette while you are under sedation, so you don’t feel pain or have a recollection of the procedure.
 Surgical termination is best performed between the 6-12 week pregnancy stage.

 Prior to termination of pregnancy (medical or surgical ) we will perform an ultrasound scan to check how many weeks pregnant you are, which also determines which options are available to you.
 We will explain the risks and benefits of both types of termination, and support you in your decision.